solarwinds/fluentd-deployment/README.md

 The kubernetes_metadata_input plugin lets us treat the Kubernetes Event API as fluent input.

 The kubernetes_metadata_filter plugin lets us recognize and bind Kubernetes specific metadata to logs from Kubernetes pods.

+The detect-exceptions plugin allows us to recognize multi-line error messages, from multiple languages, and combine them into single events.
+This isn't enabled by any of the included manifests.

 ## Development